 The core helps to reinforce the spine and aids in producing force when running, jumping, squatting, and other athletic activities.
 One study suggests that a stronger core may help running performance because of the ability to control, support, and move the upper body, which transfers force to the lower body.
 (2)

-Since bears are already in a natural bear plank position, let’s talk about which humans can benefit from performing this exercise.
+Since bears are already in a natural bear plank position most of the time, let’s talk about which humans can benefit from performing this exercise.

 The bear plank is a great way to build strength in some of the major muscle groups of the body, so competitive athletes such as football players, may benefit from practicing this exercise.
 A stronger core may also help improve athletic performance that involves quick, explosive movements.